 You can open a PPF Account in a Bank or a Post Office via both the Online and Offline processes.
 To open a PPF account through the Online process, please visit the portal of your preferred bank or the portal of the Post Office.

-Though both ELSS and PPF are Tax Saving Instruments, there are very few similarities between ELSS vs PPF.
+Though both ELSS and PPF are Tax Saving Instruments, there are very few similarities between ELSS and PPF.

 - Both are Tax Saving Instruments.